gitMarco19/ClassificazioneTweet/README.md

 ### findModello.py
 This file makes a comparison between some classification models by doing the cross validation and computing the score for each model. <br>
-In the end, is choseen the model with the highest scoreto classify the tweets.
+At the end, in order to perform the classification of the tweets as well as possible, the model with the highest score has been chosen.

 ### SVC_formula.py
 This file implements the SVC model by using the theory formulas of the Support Vector Machine.